 Availability of the Website Designer

 As customer and Website designer work together, many questions will arise.
 Seemingly simple issues, such as how visitors will navigate through the site, can end up requiring several rounds of questions and answers between customer and Web designer.
 New questions are likely to arise as the Website develops, and it’s likely that the customer will need some terms and concepts explained.

-It may be an advantage to hire a Web designer that can meet in person, or at least be available by phone, rather than relying solely on e-mail exchanges.
-It may also pay to speak with some of the Web designer’s previous customers to see if they are satisfied with their Websites and how smoothly the process went.
+It may be an advantage to hire a designer that can meet in person, or at least be available by phone, rather than relying solely on e-mail exchanges.
+It may also pay to speak with some of the designer’s previous customers to see if they are satisfied with their sites and how smoothly the process went.

 Website Design Prices Vary Widely

 When communicating with prospective Website designers, it is essential to be clear on the available budget as well as the expected time frame.
 Determine whether the Web designer will charge a flat fee or an hourly rate and whether they will provide estimates and itemized invoices.
 Don’t forget to ask about fees for SEO, hosting, training customers on updating their own sites, and any other ongoing or special services.